T0T02002/pbt/hypothesis/remove_smallest/README.md

 # Remove least element from a list

 We are assigned with this programming task in Python: write a function that takes as input a non-empty list of integers, and removes from it all the occurrences of its least element.

-A tentative solution is the following:
+A tentative solution is to iterate all the elements of the list, and remove each occurrence of the least element.
+To this purpose, we use the Python `remove` method, which removes the first occurrence of a specified element:
 ```python
 from typing import List